ANUcybernetics/panic/README.md

   it's [this issue](https://github.com/phoenixframework/phoenix_live_view/issues/624), so maybe not worth getting bogged down on)
 - (maybe) pull the "initial values" stuff (both for genesis and next runs) into two separate changeset functions in the Predictions.Prediction module
+- update to final Phoenix v1.7.0
+- convert to LV streams API

 ## Licence